Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 # Source Partner Job Chats

-Source partners like TBB, CRS, and others who are working individual candidate cases can send and receive communications directly from the Talent Catalog regarding a specific candidate case.
-They can communicate one-to-one with the candidate, or with both the candidate and employer together depending on the nature and need of the communication.
+Source partners like TBB, CRS, and others who are working individual candidate cases can send and receive communications directly from the Talent Catalog regarding a particular candidate case.
+They may communicate one-to-one with the candidate, or with both the candidate and employer together depending on the nature and need of the communication.

 <div class="card-image-container">
   <img src="./../assets/images/v220/JobChatsSource.png"